December 2020 | Reviewed by: Shelley Hershner, MD and Reeba Mathew, MD

 What is bright light therapy?

-Light therapy is a treatment used for people who suffer from circadian rhythm sleep disorders.
+Bright light therapy is a treatment for people who have circadian rhythm sleep disorders.
 Your body has an internal clock that tells it when it is time to be asleep and when it is time to be awake.

-This clock is located in the brain just above an area where the nerves travel to the eyes.
-This area is called the SCN.
-Your clock controls the “circadian rhythms” in your body.
+This clock is in the brain just above an area where the nerves travel to the eyes.
+This area is called the suprachiasmatic nucleus or SCN.
+Your clock controls the circadian rhythms in your body.
 These rhythms include body temperature, alertness and the daily cycle of many hormones.

-Light therapy can help someone “re-set” a clock that is off.
+Light therapy can help someone “reset” a clock that is off.
 Regular sleep patterns help to keep the clock set at the new time.
-Light therapy is only part of a treatment plan that should be guided by a doctor who is familiar with sleep disorders.
+Light therapy is one part of a treatment plan that should be guided by a sleep doctor.